-In October 1934, McMillan Motor Company (Chevrolet) moved in to the structure.
-In 1935 McMillan sold the business to Nolan-Tufts Chevrolet; part of the structure also housed the Myrick Cash Store.
+By 1930, the MacMillan Motor Company (Chevrolet) was utilizing the property, and fully moved to the property in October 1934.
+In 1935 MacMillan sold the business to Nolan-Simmons Chevrolet which then became Nolan-Tufts Chevrolet (or vice versa?); part of the structure also housed the Myrick Cash Store.

 In late 1941, Jack Hazzard obtained the property and building to house his automobile dealership business, the Hazzard Motor Company.
 The structure was greatly remodeled and expanded in 1948 by/for Jack Hazzard for his business.

 View south west, still under construction, 1948 (screenshot from the film "This is Chapel Hill")